-US top diplomat Blinken meets Turkish FM for tough talks on Israel-Gaza war
+US top diplomat Blinken meets Turkish FM for tough Israel-Gaza talks

 Turkey recalls ambassador to Israel over ‘humanitarian tragedy in Gaza’

-“Blinken’s main mission was to buy more time [for Israel],” Tamer Qarmoot, professor in public policy at the Doha Institute for Graduate Studies, told Al Jazeera.
+“Blinken’s main mission was to buy more time [for Israel],” Tamer Qarmout, professor in public policy at the Doha Institute for Graduate Studies, told Al Jazeera.
 “And the Turks know this.
 That’s why he got this cold reception.”

 Blinken’s trip to Turkey follows on the heels of strained meetings with Arab leaders in Iraq, Palestine, and Jordan over the weekend.

-Arab and Muslim leaders have expressed frustration over Washington’s staunch backing of Israel as it continues its monthlong assault on Gaza, killing nearly 10,000 people, more than a third of them children.
+Arab and Muslim leaders have expressed frustration over Washington’s staunch backing of Israel as it continues its monthlong assault on Gaza, killing more than 10,000 people, more than a third of them children.

-Washington has supported the need for a “humanitarian pause” to the fighting but has stopped short of joining much of the world in calling for a full truce.
+Washington has supported the need for a “humanitarian pause” to the fighting, but has stopped short of joining much of the world in calling for a full truce.

+“We discussed … efforts to significantly expand the humanitarian assistance to people in need, and efforts to prevent the conflict expanding to other parts of the region and what we can do to set the conditions for a durable, sustainable, lasting peace for Israelis and Palestinians,” Blinken later told reporters at the airport before departing Ankara.

+“We are working very aggressively on getting more humanitarian assistance in Gaza.
+And we have very concrete ways in doing that.
+And I think we’ll see in the days ahead that assistance can expand in significant ways,” he added.

 Blinken’s mission, his second to the region since the war began, has found limited support for his efforts to contain the fallout.
 Israel has rebuffed the US push for a pause to the fighting, while Arab and Muslim nations have insisted on an immediate ceasefire to ease the soaring casualties in Gaza.